aws-samples/rancher-on-aws-workshop/content/30-creating-a-cluster/32-creating-rke2-cluster/index.en.md

  **`Cluster Management`** is one the most powerful features of the Rancher Multi-Cluster Manager.
 You are able to create and import any type of Kubernetes cluster and manage the complete lifecycle.
 We are going to start off with **`creating`** an Rancher RKE2 Cluster, but will also be importing an EKS Cluster later in the workshop!

- For now, you will only see your **`local-cluster`**.
+ For now, you will only see your **`local`** cluster.
 This cluster is the cluster that the Rancher Multi-Cluster Manager is running on locally.
 Let's get started by adding our AWS Cloud Credentials so we can create our RKE2 Cluster on AWS.

 ![rancher-cluster-home](/static/images/content/31-cluster-home.png)